 When used with a slope, the overlap of those materials is designed to shed water away from the roof deck.
 Whereas flat roofs have only a slight pitch, and any standing, or pooling water, could lead to immediate leaks and rotting soon thereafter.

 PVC membrane is a kind of roofing material that can withstand pooling or standing water — puddles of water that accumulate on roofs with low slopes.

 Of the three primary membrane roof types, PVC is the most expensive.
 EPDM is the least costly option, and TPO is somewhere in the middle.

 TPO allegedly offers the benefits of both the other types, yet that material keeps undergoing formula changes, and so compared to PVC and EPDM is considered less reliable, particularly when it comes to warranties.

 Prices for residential installs can vary greatly.
 A roofer is likely to quote differently than a professional PVC installer, probably less, but also likely to not have the proper tools.
-A fair range, is between $6.50 and $10.50 per sq. ft. or $750 to $1,250 per square if installed by a PVC expert.
+A fair range is between $6.50 and $12.50 per sq. ft. or $750 to $1,250 per square if installed by a PVC expert.
 On the lower end if going with less thick material.

 In terms of value, durability, and ROI, PVC is arguably the best, or longest lasting of the three.
 EPDM will go 7 to 15 years before needing replacing or re-coating.